AngheloAlf/APL/docs/008 - Classes.md

 To declare an object, just declare a variable of the type of your class.
 For example `ClassType myObject;`.
 Please note, this is just a declaration, it does not initializes the `ClassType` object like C++ would do, it just allocates enough memory for the object to be created.

-Using an uninitalizated object must emit a compilation error.
+Using an uninitalizated object must emit a compilation error, but calling it's methods is allowed.

 There are two ways two initializate an object: